klabhub/EFMouse/README.md

 For support open an [issue](https://github.com/klabhub/EFMouse/issues).

 If you use EFMouse in your research, please cite: Sanchez-Romero R., Akyuz, S., & Krekelberg, B. (2024).
-EFMouse: a Matlab toolbox to model electric fields in the mouse brain. bioRxiv. https[]()://doi.org/10.1101/2024.07.25.605227
+EFMouse: a Matlab toolbox to model stimulation-induced electric fields in the mouse brain. bioRxiv. https[]()://doi.org/10.1101/2024.07.25.605227

 ## Installation and dependencies
 Clone the repository from github `git clone https://github.com/klabhub/EFMouse.git`